microsoft/FluidFramework/docs/examples/sudoku-example.md

     ```

     You now have a `SharedMap` to store presence data.
 When the component is first created, `onInitializeFirstTime` will
     be called and the presence map will be created.
-When the component is loaded, `_hydrate` will be called, which
+When the component is loaded, `onInit` will be called, which
     retrieves the `SharedMap` instance.

 ## Rendering presence